NMAP Basic Summary Guide

 Service detection, script scanning,

---- Timing ---nmap -T0 192.168.176.133 # Paranoid IDS evasion
+and traceroute) --- Timing ---nmap -T0 192.168.176.133 # Paranoid IDS evasion

 nmap -T1 192.168.176.133 # Sneaky IDS evasion